swami1302/Portfolio/README.md

 ## Features

 - **Multi-Page Layout:** The portfolio has a multi-page layout for a more organized presentation of information.
-- **Styled Components:** Utilizes React-Bootstrap and custom CSS for easy customization of colors and styles.
+- **Styled Components:** Utilizes React-Bootstrap and custom CSS to customise colours and styles easily.
 - **Fully Responsive:** Ensures a seamless experience across various devices.

 ## Getting Started